BhargavMN/Regression-model/README.md

 ## Model setup##
 A sequential model is defined with the following architecture:
-   1) One fully-connected layer with 4 neurons, using the ReLU activation function.
+   1) One fully-connected layer with 4 neurons, using the ReLU activation function
-   2)An output layer with 1 neuron.
+   2) An output layer with 1 neuron.

 The model uses the Adam optimizer and the mean squared error (MSE) loss function.

 ## Model Training##